 Prague Castle Origin

-The date of origin of the Prague Castle goes back to the late 9th century.
-It was founded around the year 880 during the reign of Prince Bořivoj, the first Christian prince of Bohemia.
-The first walled building set up at this castle complex in Prague, Czech Republic, is the church of the Virgin Mary (today, only its ruins remain).
+Prague Castle was founded in the late 9th century during the reign of Prince Bořivoj, the first Christian prince of Bohemia.
+The exact date of its origin is uncertain, but it is believed to have been around the year 880.
+The first walled building at the castle complex was the Church of the Virgin Mary, although only its ruins remain today.